castellani8/Email-Logger/README.md

 ## Installing locally

-First of all you need to have docker installed on your computer
+First of all you need to have docker installed on your computer, you can find more information in this link: <a href="https://docs.docker.com/engine/install/">Install Docker</a>.

 - Just copy the .env.example file and rename the copied file to .env
 - Run the following command ``` docker-compose up --build -d ```